HeyJoFlyer/open-pico-load/README.md

 - Display real-time data on an OLED screen.
 - Open-source design using Raspberry Pi Pico.
 - Mine does a maximum 36V and around 7A, max power around 100W
+- Handsolderable THT components only
+- No exact size or spec requirements for components

 ## Requirements